Deep Learning-Based Human Pose Estimation: A Survey

 \subsection{3D HPE Summary}

 3D HPE has made significant advancements in recent years.
 Since a large number of 3D HPE methods apply the 2D to 3D lifting strategy, the performance of 3D HPE has been improved considerably due to the progress made in 2D HPE.
-Some 2D HPE methods such as OpenPose \cite{cao2017realtime}, CPN \cite{chen2018cascaded}, AlphaPose \cite{fang2017rmpe}, and HRNet \cite{sun2019deep} have been extensively used as 2D pose detector in 3D HPE methods.
-Besides the 3D pose, some methods also recover 3D human mesh from images or videos, e.g., \cite{Kolotouros2019SPIN}\cite{kocabas2020vibe}\cite{Zeng_cvpr2020} \cite{zhou2020Disentanglement}.
+Some 2D HPE methods such as OpenPose \cite{cao2017realtime}, AlphaPose \cite{fang2017rmpe}, and HRNet \cite{sun2019deep} have been extensively used as 2D pose detectors in 3D HPE methods.
+Besides the 3D pose, some methods also recover 3D human mesh from images or videos, e.g., \cite{Kolotouros2019SPIN,kocabas2020vibe,Zeng_cvpr2020,zhou2020Disentanglement}.
 However, despite the progress made so far, there are still several challenges.

-One challenge is the model generalization.
-High-quality 3D ground truth pose annotations depend on motion capture systems which cannot be easily deployed in random environment.
+One challenge is model generalization.
+High-quality 3D ground truth pose annotations depend on motion capture systems that cannot be easily deployed in a random environment.
 Therefore, the existing datasets are mainly captured in constrained scenes.
 The state-of-the-art methods can achieve promising results on these datasets, but their performance degrades when applied to in-the-wild data.
 It is possible to leverage gaming engines to generate synthetic datasets with diverse poses and complex scenes, e.g., SURREAL dataset \cite{SURREAL2016} and GTA-IM dataset \cite{GTA-IM-ECCV2020}.
 However, learning from synthetic data may not achieve the desired performance due to a gap between synthetic and real data distributions.

-Same as 2D HPE, robustness to occlusion and computation efficiency are two key challenges for 3D HPE as well.
-The performance of current 3D HPE methods drops considerably in crowded scenarios due to severe mutual occlusion and possibly low resolution content of each person.
-3D HPE is more computation demanding than 2D HPE.
+Like 2D HPE, robustness to occlusion and computational efficiency are two key challenges for 3D HPE as well.
+The performance of current 3D HPE methods drops considerably in crowded scenarios due to severe mutual occlusion and possibly low-resolution content of each person.
+3D HPE is more computation-demanding than 2D HPE.
 For example, 2D to 3D lifting approaches rely on 2D poses as intermediate representations for inferring 3D poses.
-Therefore, it is critical to develop computationally efficient 2D HPE pipelines while maintaining high accuracy for pose estimation.
+It is critical to develop computationally efficient 2D HPE pipelines while maintaining high accuracy for pose estimation.